gavinlenuzza-rgb/WAN-project-with-Packet-tracer/README.md

  No wireless setup required at this stage.
 However, UTP Cat5e or 6 likely to be used to connect entire Ethernet LAN

-The managing director of the RTO has hired your services to connect Sydney, Canberra and Adelaide branches with Melbourne branch and provided you the following project guideline.
+-The managing director of the RTO has hired your services to connect Sydney, Canberra and Adelaide branches with Melbourne branch and provided you the following project guideline.
-Design Ethernet LAN and Wide Area Networks IP addressing scheme for Sydney, Canberra and Adelaide branches.
+-Design Ethernet LAN and Wide Area Networks IP addressing scheme for Sydney, Canberra and Adelaide branches.
-Converge each branch LAN with other branches by enabling and configuring routing on every router
+-Converge each branch LAN with other branches by enabling and configuring routing on every router

-Before moving to the actual design and implementation phase, the managing director provided you a simulated design (as shown in Figure 1) of the proposed network which will assist you in understanding the entire network topology.
+-Before moving to the actual design and implementation phase, the managing director provided you a simulated design (as shown in Figure 1) of the proposed network which will assist you in understanding the entire network topology.